pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 The entire state of a resource can be determined by looking at its ResourceClaim (see [API below](#api) for details), for example:

-- It is **allocated** if and only if `ResourceClaimStatus.Allocated` is non-nil and points to the `AllocationResult`, the struct where the resource drivers stores information about a successful allocation.
+- It is **allocated** if and only if `claim.status.allocated` is non-nil and points to the `AllocationResult`, the struct where the resource drivers stores information about a successful allocation.

-- It is in use if and only if `ResourceClaimStatus.ReservedFor` contains one or more users.
+- It is in use if and only if `claim.status.reservedFor` contains one or more users.
 It does not matter whether those users, usually pods, are currently running because that could change at any time.

-- A resource is no longer needed when it has a `DeletionTimestamp`.
+- A resource is no longer needed when `claim.deletionTimestamp` is set.
 It must not be deallocated yet when it is still in use.

 Some of the race conditions that need to be handled are: